New FORS Standard unveiled

 FORS has revealed the new FORS Standard at its annual Members’ Conference.

-The new FORS Standard is the fifth iteration of the document, and sets out the requirements operators must meet if they wish to become FORS accredited.
+The new FORS Standard is the fifth iteration of the document.
+It sets out the requirements operators must meet if they wish to become FORS accredited.

 The revised edition addresses the need for air quality improvements and sets out requirements to help operators mitigate against threats of terrorism.
 Provision is also made for a broader range of operations and vehicles, including powered two-wheelers, and new requirements for bus and coach operators.